-Chiral chromatography refers to the separation of enantiomers using a chiral HPLC column, an HPLC column that is packed with a chiral stationary phase (CSP).
+Chiral column chromatography refers to the separation of enantiomers using a chiral HPLC column, an HPLC column that is packed with a chiral stationary phase (CSP).
 Enantiomers are separated based on the number and type of each interaction that occurs during their exposure to the chiral stationary phase.
-Some chiral stationary phases (CSPs) are able to separate a wide range of chiral compounds, while others are useful only for specific types of chiral compounds.
+Some chiral stationary phases (CSPs) can separate a wide range of chiral compounds, while others are useful only for specific types of chiral compounds.

 Normal phase solvents are commonly used for chiral HPLC separations, however, reversed phase solvents can also be used with certain types of chiral stationary phases.
 Approximately 60% of all pharmaceutical drugs are chiral.
-Common chiral stationary phases used for chiral HPLC columns are polysaccharide, ligand exchange, protein, helical polymers, macrocyclic, and Brush (Pirkle-concept).
+Common chiral stationary phases used for chiral HPLC columns are polysaccharide, ligand exchange, protein, helical polymers, macrocyclic, and Pirkle-brush concept.